stevencohn/WindowsPowerShell/readme.md

 All applications, including Visual Studio, install unattended in about 25 minutes.
 It's also reentrant, skipping items already installed and installing items missing.

-`.\Install-Programs.ps1 [command] [-ListCommands] [-Extras] [-Enterprise] [-Verbose]`
+`.\Install-Programs.ps1 [command] [-ListCommands] [-Extras] [-Verbose]`

    * _command_ - optional argument to run a single command, default is to run all commands
    * -AccessKey - optional, store your AWS access key in your private awscli config
    * -SecretKey - optional, store your AWS secret key in your private awscli config
    * -ListCommands - this argument displays all available commands
    * -Extras - this argument causes extra applications to be installed
-   * -Enterprise - install VS Enterprise; default is Professional
    * -Vebose - print extra information for each command

-Hyper-V and the AWSCli are installed first.
-Hyper-V requires a reboot which is done automatically and the script picks up where it left off immediately after you log in again.
+Hyper-V is required for a couple of command and warning will be displayed if it is not yet available.
+Use Install-HyperV to enable Hyper-V prior to running Install-Programs.

 Default applications: